rayhancwicaksono/uber-analysis/README.md

-# uber-analysis
-Explore my Uber Data Analysis repo!
-Discover insightful data visualizations showcasing my skills in analysis and insights extraction.
-Dive into charts and graphs for an informative experience.
-Your time is appreciated – thank you! :)
+Welcome to my Uber Data Analysis repository!
+Here, you'll find an in-depth analysis of Uber data for my portfolio.
+Through this project, I aim to showcase my data analysis and visualization skills and my ability to draw insights from data.
+I've included various charts and graphs to help illustrate my findings, and I hope you'll find my work informative and insightful.
+Thank you for taking the time to check out my portfolio! :)